 This site contains affiliate links.
 Please see Policies for more information.

-We love having healthy snacks in the house, and these healthy homemade granola bars are a staple in our home.
-These are my years-old, family favorite base granola bar recipe that you can customize for your family.
+This is my years-old, family favorite base granola bar recipe that you can customize for your family.
 Plus, they’re no bake!
-When the boys were young, they were also called Mom’s Really Good Granola Bars
+When the boys were young, they were also called Mom’s Really Good Granola Bars.

 Ingredients in Healthy Homemade Granola Bars: